Research has found that rewarding kids with things, or taking them away when kids are bad, can fuel a materialistic outlook on life.

 The Power of Possessions

-But according to a study printed in the Journal of Consumer Research, when parents use material objects to reward kids for good behavior or take them away when they’re bad, those kids grow up to be adults who associate owning things with self-worth and success.
+But according to a study printed in the Journal of Consumer Research, when parents use material objects to reward kids for good behavior or take objects away when children are bad, those kids grow up to be adults who associate owning things with self-worth and success.

-For the most part, parents know that lavishing our kids with whatever they desire leads to spoiled kids who grow up to be materialistic adults.
+Most parents know that lavishing kids with whatever they desire leads to spoiled children who grow up to be materialistic adults.
 But who knew that punishments and rewards focused on “things” could also fuel a materialistic outlook on life?

 Punishing with Possessions